-Certain statements in this prospectus may constitute "forward-looking statements" for purposes of the federal securities laws.
+This prospectus contains "forward-looking statements" for purposes of the federal securities laws.
 Forward-looking statements include, but are not limited to, statements regarding our expectations, hopes, beliefs, intentions or strategies regarding the future.
 In addition, any statements that refer to projections, forecasts or other characterizations of future events or circumstances, including any underlying assumptions, are forward-looking statements.
-The words "anticipate," "believe," "can," "continue," "could," "designed," "estimate," "expect," "intend," "likely," "may," "might," "plan," "possible," "potential," "predict," "seek," "should," "target," "will," "would" and similar expressions which are predictions of, or indicate future events and trends or which do not related to historical matters, may identify forward-looking statements, but the absence of these words does not mean that a statement is not forward-looking.
-Forward-looking statements in this prospectus may include, for example, statements about:
+Words such as "anticipate," "believe," "can," "continue," "could," "designed," "estimate," "expect," "intend," "likely," "may," "might," "plan," "possible," "potential," "predict," "project," "seek," "should," "target," "will" and "would," as well as similar expressions which predict or indicate future events and trends or which do not relate to historical matters, are intended to identify forward-looking statements, but the absence of these words does not mean that a statement is not forward-looking.
+For example, we may use forward-looking statements when addressing topics such as:

-- · our ability to raise financing in the future; - our future financial performance; - · our success in retaining or recruiting, or changes required in, our officers, key employees or directors; - · our ability to pay dividends on our Class A common stock on the terms currently contemplated or at all; - · factors relating to our business, operations and financial performance, including, but not limited to: - our ability to compete in the ticketing industry; - · our ability to maintain relationships with ticket buyers, sellers and distribution partners; - · our ability to continue to improve our platform and maintain and enhance our brand; - the impact of extraordinary events or adverse economic conditions, such as inflation, rising interest rates and risks of recession, on discretionary consumer and corporate spending or on the supply and demand of live events; - · our ability to comply with domestic regulatory regimes; - the impact of the COVID-19 pandemic on our business and the industries in which we operate; - our ability to successfully defend against litigation; - · our ability to maintain the integrity of our information systems and infrastructure, and to mitigate possible cyber security risks; - · our ability to generate sufficient cash flows or raise additional capital necessary to fund our operations; and - other factors detailed under the section titled "Risk Factors."
+- our ability to raise financing in the future; - our future financial performance; - our success in retaining or recruiting, or changes required in, our officers, key employees or directors; - our ability to pay dividends on our Class A common stock on the terms currently contemplated or at all; - factors relating to our business, operations and financial performance, including, but not limited to: - our ability to compete in the ticketing industry; - our ability to maintain relationships with ticket buyers, sellers and distribution partners; - our ability to continue to improve our platform and maintain and enhance our brand; - the impact of extraordinary events or adverse economic conditions, such as inflation, rising interest rates and risks of recession, on discretionary consumer and corporate spending or on the supply and demand of live events; - our ability to identify suitable acquisition targets, and to complete and realize the expected benefits of planned acquisitions; - our ability to comply with applicable regulatory regimes; - · our ability to successfully defend against litigation; - our ability to maintain the integrity of our information systems and infrastructure, and to mitigate possible cyber security risks; - · our ability to generate sufficient cash flows or raise additional capital necessary to fund our operations; - · the impact of pandemics or other public health crises on our business and the industries in which we operate; and - other factors detailed under the "Risk Factors" section of this prospectus.

-These forward-looking statements are based largely on our current expectations and projections about future events and financial trends that we believe may affect our business, financial condition and results of operations.
-Forward-looking statements are predictions and are subject to risks, uncertainties and assumptions that are difficult to predict.
-Therefore, actual results may differ materially and adversely from those expressed in any forward-looking statements.
-You are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date of this document, or in the case of statements incorporated by reference, on the date of the document incorporated by reference.
+We have based these forward-looking statements largely on our current expectations and projections about future events and financial trends that we believe may affect our business, financial condition and results of operations.
+Forward-looking statements are not guarantees of future performance, conditions or results, and are subject to risks, uncertainties and assumptions that are difficult to predict.
+Therefore, actual results may differ materially and adversely from those anticipated in any forward-looking statements.
+You are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date of this prospectus.
 While we believe such information forms a reasonable basis for such statements, such information may be limited or incomplete, and our statements should not be read to indicate that we have conducted an exhaustive inquiry into, or review of, all potentially available relevant information.

-Factors that might cause or contribute to such differences include, but are not limited to, those discussed in this prospectus, under the sections titled "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Risk Factors," in our press releases, and other financial filings with the Securities and Exchange Commission ("SEC").
-Except as required by applicable law, we do not plan to publicly update or revise any forward-looking statements contained in this prospectus, whether as a result of new information, future events, or risks.
-New information, future events, or risks may cause the forward-looking events we discuss in this report not to occur.
+Important factors that could cause or contribute to such differences include, but are not limited to, those discussed under the "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Risk Factors" sections of this prospectus, in our press releases and in our other filings with the SEC.
+Except as required by applicable law, we undertake no obligation to update or revise any forward-looking statements contained in this prospectus, whether as a result of new information, future events or otherwise.